charkster/ip_address_change_send_email/README.md

 "crontab.txt" is the crontab entry that calls the "check_ip.sh" script.

-"email_message.txt" is the email template that check_ip.sh will append the new ip address to.
+"email_message.txt" is the email template that check_ip.sh will append the new ip address to when it creates a temporary email message to send.

 "workingip.txt" is a file that contains the latest ip address, which check_ip.sh compares against.